dkosmari/System-Font-Replacer/README.md

 rendered incorrectly.

 To get correct text rendering you have to edit your custom font, to add the correct symbols to that area.
-In this repository you can find a [Python script](merge-fonts.py), that uses [FontForge](https://fontforge.org/) to do that automatically, copying the PUA block (and any other missing symbol) from the original system font into your custom font.
+In this repository you can find a Python script, [`merge-fonts.py`](merge-fonts.py), that uses [FontForge](https://fontforge.org/) to do that automatically, copying the PUA block (and any other missing symbol) from the original system font into your custom font.

 1. Start by getting a copy of the original system fonts on your Wii U, from `/storage_mlc/sys/title/0005001b/10042400/content` using